PatrickAlphaC/hardhat-nft-marketplace-fcc/README.md

 "moralis:logs": "moralis-admin-cli get-logs --moralisSubdomain XXX.usemoralis.com"
 ```

-Replace the `XXX.usemoralis.com` with your subdomain, like `4444acatycat.usemoralis.com`
+Replace the `XXX.usemoralis.com` with your subdomain, like `4444acatycat.usemoralis.com`and update the `moralis:sync` script's path to your instance of `frp` (downloaded as part of the Moralis "Devchain Proxy Server" instructions mentioned above)

+If you don't have `moralis-admin-cli` installed already, install it globally with `npm i -g moralis-admin-cli`.

-Then run `yarn moralis:cloud` in one terminal, and run `yarm moralis:logs` in another.
+Then run `yarn moralis:cloud` in one terminal, and run `yarn moralis:logs` in another.
+Make sure you're in the `front-end-typescript` directory in each terminal.

 If you hit the little down arrow in your server, then hit `Cloud Functions` you should see text in there.

 <img src="./img/down-arrow.png" width="500" alt="Cloud Functions Up">
 <img src="./img/functions.png" width="250" alt="Cloud Functions Up">

+Run `yarn moralis:sync` in another terminal to connect your local Hardhat devchain with your Moralis instance.

 2d.
 Add your event listeners